Alnmouth, UK Guide

 Day Trips

-1 hour by train Just a short drive from Alnmouth, Alnwick Castle is one of the UK's largest inhabited castles and has served as a filming location for movies like Harry Potter and TV shows like Downton Abbey.
+Just a short drive from Alnmouth, Alnwick Castle is one of the UK's largest inhabited castles and has served as a filming location for movies like Harry Potter and TV shows like Downton Abbey.
 Explore the opulent state rooms, wander through the beautiful gardens, and participate in historical reenactments.
 It's a fantastic day out for all ages.

 15 minutes by car A vibrant city with a rich industrial heritage, Newcastle offers a diverse range of attractions.
 Visit the iconic Tyne Bridge, explore the BALTIC Centre for Contemporary Art, and wander through the historic Grainger Town.
 Enjoy the city's lively nightlife and sample its famous "Brown Ale."

-45 minutes by train Escape to the tranquility of Kielder Water & Forest Park, a vast expanse of forest and water in Northumberland.
+45 minutes by car Escape to the tranquility of Kielder Water & Forest Park, a vast expanse of forest and water in Northumberland.
 Enjoy hiking, cycling, watersports, and stargazing in this designated Dark Sky Park.
 Visit Kielder Observatory for a closer look at the night sky.

-1 hour 45 minutes by car Accessible only at low tide, the Holy Island of Lindisfarne is a unique and spiritual destination.
+30 minutes by car Accessible only at low tide, the Holy Island of Lindisfarne is a unique and spiritual destination.
 Visit Lindisfarne Priory, a historic monastery that was once a center of early Christianity.
 Explore Lindisfarne Castle, a small but charming fortress perched on a rocky hill.
 Be sure to check the tide times before you go!

 Travel Time